Visiting Student Research Collaborator (VSRC)

 Statement of academic interest, including an explanation of which specific Princeton resources are necessary for you to conduct this research.
 The statement should not exceed 1000 words.

 You will also be expected to initiate contact with the Princeton faculty member with whom you propose to work.
-That person will need to submit a brief evaluation form and a letter of invitation on your behalf directly to the Graduate Administrator.
+That person will need to submit a Sponsoring Faculty Statement to the Graduate Administrator.

 Prospective VSRCs are encouraged to consider carefully the length of time required to do their work while visiting Princeton.
-Students who propose to visit for a period of time exceeding what is necessary to conduct the proposed research may be asked to shorten their proposed dates of stay.
+Students who propose to visit for a Visiting Student Research Collaborator (VSRC)period of time exceeding what is necessary to conduct the proposed research may be asked to shorten their proposed dates of stay.

 All materials must be submitted to the Graduate Administrator by December 1 for admission to the next Fall Term or April 1 for admission to the next Spring Term.
 If you are applying to external sources of fellowship funding you must still adhere to this submission deadline, whether or not you already know the outcome.
 If your fellowship application is not approved you may contact the Graduate Administrator to cancel your VSRC application at any time.